Should you make a gauge swatch?

 The instructions for each size of the pattern will be based on this gauge.
 So if the designer is working 20sts for every 10cm but you’re using a different yarn or crochet a lot looser and you make 16 sts in 10cm then your project is going to work out much wider than the dimensions given in the pattern.

-If you want the sweater to fit as it does in the design then you need to make a gauge swatch to check you are working to the same gauge as the design.
+If you want the sweater to fit as it does in the design then you need to make a gauge swatch to check you are working to the same gauge as the designer.
 Yes, you can check your gauge once you’ve started, but if it’s wrong then you’ll have to start over!

 Amigurumi is an interesting one.
 I don’t see gauge as too importatnt with this because it’s all relative.
 However, if you want your finished make to be the same size as the design then you need to stay on gauge.
 You also need to make sure your stitches are tight enough that the stuffing does not poke through the holes!

 What impacts gauge?